pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 }

 type SemanticResourceHandle struct {
-	// ClassParameters are the parameters from the time that the claim
+    // VendorClassParameters are the parameters from the time that the claim
     // was allocated.
 They can be arbitrary setup parameters that are
     // ignore by the counter controller.
-	ClassParameters *runtime.RawExtension
+    VendorClassParameters *runtime.RawExtension

-	// ClaimParameters are the parameters from the time that the claim was
+    // VendorClaimParameters are the parameters from the time that the claim was
     // allocated.
 Some of the fields were used by the counter controller to
     // allocated resources, others can be arbitrary setup parameters.
-	ClaimParameters *runtime.RawExtension
+    VendorClaimParameters *runtime.RawExtension

    	// NodeName is the name of the node providing the necessary resources.
     // This mirrors the AllocationResult.AvailableOnNodes with a simpler
     // type.
     //
     // The driver name is the one stored in ResourceHandle.
     NodeName string

-    Allocations []AllocationResultModel
+    AllocationResultModel // inline, fields must not conflict }

+// AllocationResultModel must have one and only one field set. type AllocationResultModel struct {
+    Partitionable *PartitionableAllocationResult
 }

-// AllocationResultModel must have one and only one field set. type SemanticResourceHandleModel struct {
+type PartitionableAllocationResult struct {
-    Counter *CounterAllocation

-    // Metadata not listed here - it currently has no allocation result.
+    Instances []AllocatedResourceInstance
 }

+type AllocatedResourceInstance struct {
+   ID string // A concatenation with / of the individual names.
+}
 ```

-### Semantic models
+### Implementation of semantic models

-TODO: document types referenced above
+In the Go types above, all structs starting with `Partitionable` are part of that
+semantic model.
+In practice, organizing those inside their own Go package and
+then importing that package in the definition of the resource.k8s.io API will
+result in a cleaner separation at the source code level.
+It has no impact on
+the resulting Kubernetes API.

 ### Scheduling + Allocation